 Invest in technology that helps you accomplish your goals from anywhere.

 Use this time of change to identify and invest in new, innovative online platforms that help you reach your goals faster and more easily – from anywhere with an internet connection.
 Introducing improved processes will help with efficiency and allow for meaningful work that’s significantly more engaging.
-For example, for several of our recent customers, QuoteCQ emerged as a secure way to complete self-service quotes while working remotely.
-With our automation functionality, users can move quickly past the routine tasks and focus in on decisions that have a big impact on the bottom line.
+For example, for several of our recent customers, QuoteCQ and PortCQ emerged as secure ways to complete self-service quotes while working remotely.
+With our automation functionality, users can move quickly past routine tasks and focus on decisions that have a big impact on the bottom line.

 Find communication tools that work for your team.